telenornms/skogul/README.rst

 Documentation
 .............

+Documentation comes in two forms.
+One is aimed at end-users.
+This is provided mainly by adding proper labels to your data structures (see any sender or receiver implementation), and through hard-coded text found in ``cmd/skogul/main.go``.
+In addition to this, stand-alone examples of setups are provided in the ``examples/`` directory.

-Documentation is written and maintained using code comments and runnable examples, following the ``godoc`` approach.
+For development, documentation is written and maintained using code comments and runnable examples, following the ``godoc`` approach.
 Some architecture comments are kept in ``docs//``, but by and large, documentation should be consumed from godoc.

 See https://godoc.org/github.com/KristianLyng/skogul for the online version, or use ``go doc github.com/KristianLyng/skogul`` or similar,